Year of Zayed: History and background

 In November 2017, then- Abu Dhabi crown prince Sheikh Mohamed bin Zayed al-Nahyan unveiled the official logo of the Year of Zayed.
 In December 2017, the Zayed International Foundation for the Environment announced the launching a green education platform and organizing a conference on pollution in partnership with United Nations Environment Programme.
-In December 2017, the Emirates Airlines unveiled a special fleet of five Airbus A380s and five Boeing 777-300ERs liveries that would fly throughout 2018 across its international destinations featuring an emblazoned decal of Sheikh Zayed and the logo of 'Year of Zayed'.
+In December 2017, the airline Emirates unveiled a special fleet of five Airbus A380s and five Boeing 777-300ERs liveries that would fly throughout 2018 across its international destinations featuring an emblazoned decal of Sheikh Zayed and the logo of 'Year of Zayed'.